Where does the price range come from on inflatable stand up paddle boards?

 Does the glue stick?

-The glue that connects the individual parts of the outer skin with each other, like the threads, must also withstand the pressure caused by inflation.
+The adhesive that connects the individual parts of the outer skin with each other, like the threads, must also be able to withstand the pressure caused by inflation.
 In addition, these adhesive connections are also exposed to pressure differences due to environmental influences: when the sun is warm, the pressure increases and the material becomes soft.
-In principle, iSUPs should not lie in the sun for a long time under full pressure, but a cheap adhesive has a negative effect on the durability of the "seams" in any case.
+In principle, iSUPs should not be left in the sun for a long period of time under full pressure, but a cheap adhesive definitely has a negative effect on the durability of the "seams".

-Some manufacturers are now also using a technology that welds the various PVC webs together and no longer glues them together.
+Some manufacturers now also use one Technology that welds the different PVC strips and no longer glues them together.
 This also works very well and reliably.
-Starboard was the pioneer here.
+The pioneer here was Starboard.

 Technical innovation and processing details for more driving pleasure

-Brand manufacturers who have been producing boards in this area for many years have a technical evolution in their products that affects handling: Details such as reinforced rails for more robustness, stringers for rigidity, 2 air chamber systems for more rigidity and much more are the points influence the driving pleasure and bring more joy in the long term.
+Brand manufacturers who have been producing boards in this area for many years have a technical evolution in their products that affects handling: Details such as reinforced rails for more robustness, stringers for rigidity, 2 air chamber systems for more rigidity and much more are points that influence the fun of riding and bring more joy in the long term.

 Our conclusion: If a board has been processed very cheaply, this has an effect on durability, but also on handling.
 On your next visit to the beach, pay attention to how many are on boards that bend in the middle.
 As a result, the tip comes out of the water, the board no longer lies flat on the water surface and thus loses a lot of smoothness.
 Paddling also becomes inefficient, since the power transmission of the paddle strokes no longer fully reaches the water surface.

 Basically, with a cheap board you buy a product that you can paddle with.
 This may work for starters or for occasional use.
-In our opinion, you don't buy the fun and long-term joy of a great board with that.
+In our opinion, this does not buy you the fun of riding and long-term enjoyment of a great board.

-For more information about stand up paddling and kayaks follow us on Facebook and Instagram.
-We regularly post pictures of products, announcements about our test events, offers and interesting facts like this post here.
+For more information about stand up paddling and kayaks, follow us on Facebook and Instagram.
+We regularly post product images, announcements of our test events, offers, and trivia like this post here.